aurora-opensource/au/docs/discussion/concepts/arithmetic.md

 1. Converting each input quantity to the common unit involves _multiplying the value by an integer_.
    This is really important for quantities with integral storage types!

-2. The _value_ of that multiplier will be as _small as possible_ (relative to other units which evenly divide both input units).
+2. The _value_ of that multiplier will be as _small as possible_ (relative to other units that evenly divide both input units).
 This minimizes the risk of integer overflow.

 Let's look at a few examples.